yj7082126/musubi-tuner/README.md

 If you're running low on VRAM, use `--blocks_to_swap` to offload some blocks to CPU.
 Maximum value is 38.

 For `--attn_mode`, specify either `flash`, `torch`, `sageattn`, or `sdpa` (same as `torch`).
 These correspond to FlashAttention, scaled dot product attention, and SageAttention respectively.
 Default is `torch`.
 SageAttention is effective for VRAM reduction.

+Specifing `--split_attn` will process attention in chunks.
+Inference with SageAttention is expected to be about 10% faster.
+Cannot be specified when `attn_mode` is `flash`.

 For `--output_type`, specify either `both`, `latent`, `video` or `images`. `both` outputs both latents and video.
 Recommended to use `both` in case of Out of Memory errors during VAE processing.
 You can specify saved latents with `--latent_path` and use `--output_type video` (or `images`) to only perform VAE decoding.